1979 Cotton Bowl Classic: Pre-game information

 Televised by CBS, the game kicked off shortly after 1 p.m.
 CST, as did the Sugar Bowl on ABC.

 The seats at the Cotton Bowl were half empty despite the fact that the game was officially sold out.
-This was presumably caused by the "worst icestorm in 30 years," which had recently hit the Dallas area.
+This was presumably caused by the "worst ice storm in 30 years," which had recently hit the Dallas area.
 "Some 50,000 homes were" allegedly "out of electricity the day before."